 Replays Monday 11 pm, Tuesday midnight, Wednesday 10-11pm

 So many things to talk about with this very special guest.

 Juan Miranda is a recent Ph.D. of the Department of Spanish and Portuguese, with an emphasis in Performance Studies from the University of California, Davis, focusing in Spanish, Southern Cone and Latinx Literature, Cinema and Culture.
 He is a radio host for KDVS 90.3’s Correveydile (Every other Monday from 5 p.m. to 6 p.m.), an associate editor of the peer-reviewed journal Spanish and Portuguese Review, and an activist in various non-governmental institutions.
 In addition, he is a writer (including the plays ¡Mama!
 Grandes Funerales and The Karma of Fools), actor (La Fronteriza Theatre Company; La Poltrona; The Art Theater of Davis), and a performer in the Sammy award winning musical project group Bomba Fried Rice.

-For those outside the listening area this show will be streamed live on KDRT
+For those outside of the listening area this program will be streamed live on kdrt.org